Involuntary and Voluntary Pay Deductions: Nebraska

 Authors: Kathryn E. Jones and Meghan M. Blinn, Kutak Rock LLP

-- An employer must begin withholding for child support with the first pay period that occurs after the employer receives an income withholding order.
+- An employer must begin withholding for child support no later than in the first pay period that occurs after the employer receives an income withholding order.
 An employer must remit payments within seven business days after payday and notify the state that income has been withheld for child support.
-If an employee is terminated from employment, the employer must send a termination notice within 30 days.
+If an employee is terminated from employment, the employer must send a notice of termination within 30 days.
 See Child Support Withholding.

 - Nebraska limits the amount of disposable income that is subject to creditor garnishment.
 The limits are based on the federal garnishment limits, with an exception for heads of families.
 See Creditor Garnishment Withholding.